 They also go on to promise: “Discover Neil’s philosophy on what drives a story—and open new windows to the stories inside you.“

 To me personally, these seem like very big promises, even for a nearly 5-hour long course.
 As someone who’s never written a novel before, I hoped that an author at Gaiman’s level could deliver a course that’s pared down for beginners and offer writing advice that is practical for first-time fiction writers.

 After watching the course trailer and reviewing the lessons I felt better about Gaiman’s chances of upholding his promise and teach someone like me how to find my unique writing voice and develop original ideas.

 The downloadable workbook that accompanies this class states you’ll learn:

 How to push your story beyond a single genre or influence, how to subvert the unexpected, and how to weave disparate ideas into something unique and fresh.

 So, did Neil Gaiman live up to his promises?
 Did he meet my expectations?
 I’ll cover that at the end of the review (skip ahead if you want to find out).
 But first, let’s talk about what’s probably on your mind…

 How much does Neil Gaiman’s creative writing MasterClass cost?

-If you want to take Neil Gaiman’s MasterClass, you have three options to choose from:
+If you want to take Neil Gaiman’s writing course on MasterClass, you have three options to choose from: